plausible/docs/docs/outbound-link-click-tracking.md

 ## Step 1: Enable "Outbound links" for your site

 You can enable "**Outbound links**" as an optional measurement when adding a new site to your Plausible account.
-If the site has already been added to your account, you can control what data is collected in the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).
+If the site has already been added to your account, you can control what data is collected in the "**Site Installation**" area of the "**General**" section in your [site settings](website-settings.md).

 <img alt="Enable outbound link clicks tracking during onboarding" src={useBaseUrl('img/onboarding-enable-outbound-link-clicks-tracking.png')} />